- Active Living (Physical Activity)

 * PSE Focus: Creating or expanding shared green spaces for food production and community engagement.

-* Core Infrastructure Kit: Purchase and install durable raised garden beds, a rainwater harvesting barrel system, and a robust set of shared gardening tools for a new or expanded community garden plot at a school or faith community.
+* Core Infrastructure Kit: Purchase and install durable raised garden beds, a rainwater harvesting barrel system, seating, and a robust set of shared gardening tools for a new, improved, or expanded community garden plot at a school or organization.
 This provides the essential, long-lasting physical foundation for years of gardening.

 * Compost System: Invest in sturdy, multi-bin composting units for a community garden, promoting sustainable waste management and soil enrichment for ongoing garden productivity.